Top

 Bio

 I love teaching astronomy, geology, oceanography, and physics!
 I’m passionate about engaging students through exploration, investigation, and discovery!
 As a geophysicist, I explore environments in our Solar System and on exoplanets beyond, studying planetary habitability and seeking to answer one of the fundamental questions of astronomy: “Are we alone?”
-Find my Fall 2024 courses here, all are welcome!
+Join the adventure!
+Find my Spring 2025 courses here, all are welcome!

 Office Hours